 The Alamo Drafthouse is a great theater for film lovers and offers a full menu to enjoy while you watch your movie.
 During the summer months, the theater offers the Summer Kids Camp with a lineup of fun family favorites and a new choose-your-own-ticket price option with proceeds benefiting local charities!

 The “choose-your-own-ticket price” model ranges from $1 to $3 per person with 100% of ticket sales being donated to local nonprofits helping families.

-The Summer Camp has an exciting lineup, which includes classics like ZATHURA and the 2016 hit SING, to literary inspirations like MATILDA and critically-acclaimed film THE IRON GIANT.
+The Summer Camp has an exciting lineup, which includes classics like The Neverending Story and the 2017 hit Trolls, to book adaptations like How to Train Your Dragon and critically-acclaimed film Wonder.

 The full lineup of movies can be found here: Summer Kids Camp

 [Alamo Drafthouse – 100 South Central Expressway, Richardson, TX]